emacsmirror/bufferfile/README.md

 ## Customizations

-### How to make dired use bufferfile to rename files
+### How to make Dired use bufferfile to rename files

 By default, Dired's rename operation (`R`) updates the file on disk but may not correctly update any buffers visiting the file, especially for renamed files with indirect (clone) buffers or open in multiple windows.
 This can lead to inconsistencies between the buffer state and the file system.